GoPro QuikStories removes a big video-editing roadblock: You

 As part of an update to its GoPro (formerly called Capture) and Quik editing apps for iOS and Android available today, the camera maker has introduced QuikStories, a feature that automatically pulls video and photos from a paired Hero5 camera and turns them into a shareable video with customizable music, filters, transitions and effects.

 Quite honestly, with an Android device (I tested it out with a Galaxy S7 Edge), you don't have to do a damn thing beyond the initial pairing with the camera.
 The app can be set to automatically detect the paired camera, allowing you to shoot and transfer without so much as unlocking your phone.
-This functionality will eventually be available for iPhones when iOS is updated later this year.
-But for now you'll have to launch the GoPro app and pull down on the QuikStories home screen to search for a camera to connect with and transfer photos and video from.
+This functionality is apparently the same for the iPhone, but wasn't available in the beta version I tested.
+If you don't opt for the auto transfers, you can simply launch the GoPro app and pull down on the QuikStories home screen to manually search for a camera to connect with and transfer photos and video from.

 Once your clips are on your phone, the QuikStory is created automatically.
 I tested a beta version of the app and while there was the occasional glitch, it performed as promised overall.
 After shooting a bunch of clips, I left my phone next to the camera.
 The camera sniffed it out in less than 30 seconds and started transferring my shots.
 I came back a little while later and they were all on my phone and assembled into a draft movie.

-Note: Editors' note: This story has been updated to reflect the availability of the auto-transfer capability on iOS devices.